-Carolyn recently completed an AHRC Fellowship: ‘Affective Relations: The Transnational Politics of Empathy’ (2013-2014), which explored the links between transnational politics and the ‘turn to affect’.
-As part of the Fellowship, she undertook research visits to the University of Sydney and Queen Mary, University of London and convened an international symposium, ‘Transnational Affects’ at Queen Mary in May 2014.
-This project produced a monograph, Affective Relations: The Transnational Politics of Empathy.
-The book explores the power dynamics underlying the contemporary affective injunction to 'be empathetic', and their complex social and geopolitical implications.
-Through analysis of a range of popular and scholarly sites and texts, it investigates the possibilities, risks and contradictions of figuring empathy as an affective tool for engendering transnational social justice.
-On the basis of this research, she has also published a co-edited special issue (with Anne Whitehead), ‘Affecting Feminism: The Question of Feeling in Feminist Theory’, Feminist Theory (August, 2012) and articles in the international journals New Formations, Society and Space, Emotion, Space and Society and Feminist Theory.
+Her previous AHRC Fellowship (2013-2014): ‘Affective Relations: The Transnational Politics of Empathy’, examined the links between transnational politics and the ‘turn to affect’.
+Her monograph, Affective Relations: The Transnational Politics of Empathy (Palgrave, 2014), explores the power dynamics underlying the contemporary affective injunction to 'be empathetic', and their social and geopolitical implications.
+This project also produced a co-edited special issue (with Anne Whitehead), ‘Affecting Feminism: The Question of Feeling in Feminist Theory’, Feminist Theory (2012) and articles in New Formations; Society and Space; Emotion, Space and Society; Feminist Theory and Samyukta.